PlanB-Network/bitcoin-educational-content/courses/btcpayserver/en.md

 If you are unable to connect to your Lightning node, try restarting your server, or read for more details on BTCPay Server official documentation; https://docs.btcpayserver.org/Troubleshooting/ .
 You cannot accept lightning payments in your store until your Lightning node appears "Online".
 Try to test your Lightning connection by clicking the "Public Node Info" link

-## Lightning wallet

-### Lightning
+### Lightning wallet

 Within the Lightning wallet option in the left menu bar, server administrators will find easy access to RTL, their Public node Info, and Lightning settings specific to their BTCPay Server store.

-### Internal node info
+#### Internal node info

-Server administrators can click on the internal node info and glance at their server status ( Online/ Offline) and connection string for Clearnet or Tor.
+Server administrators can click on the internal node info and glance at their server status (Online/ Offline) and connection string for Clearnet or Tor.

 ![image](assets/en/32.png)

-### Change connection.
+#### Change connection.

 If the store owner decides to use changed within the Lightning Settings - Change connection.
 Next to the Public Node info store, owners can find this option.
 It will bring back the initial setup for the external lightning node connection, fill out the new Lightning node information, click save, and update the store with the new node information.

 ![image](assets/en/33.png)

-### Services
+#### Services

 If the server administrator decides to install multiple services for the Lightning implementation, they will be listed here.
 With a standard LND implementation, administrators will have Ride The Lightning (RTL) as a standard tool for node management.

-### BTC Lightning wallet settings
+#### BTC Lightning wallet settings

 After adding the Lightning node to the store in a prior step, within the settings of the Lightning wallet, store owners can still choose to deactivate it for their store by using the Toggle at the top of Lightning settings.

 ![image](assets/en/34.png)

-### Lightning Payment options.
+#### Lightning Payment options.

 Store owners can set parameters for the following to enhance the Lightning experience for their customers.